 When do IR35 off payroll working rules apply?

 Each client-contractor agreement must be assessed separately to determine when/if the IR35 rules apply.
 It is the responsibility of either the client or the contractor, normally advised by their accountants that must decide if the IR35 rules apply.
-The rule of thumb is if the contractor providing the service to the client is doing so much of their work for the client that they should really be classed as an employee but generally if the individual providing the service would be ‘classed an employee, then IR35 rules apply.
+The rule of thumb is if the contractor providing the service to the client is doing so much of their work for the client they should really be classed as an employee, but generally, if the individual providing the service would be ‘classed’ an employee, then IR35 rules apply.